 Does apple cider go bad?
-How does one know if their apple cider bad?
+How does one know if their apple cider is bad?

 Our apple cider is all natural, raw, handcrafted, unsweetened, and unpasteurized!